khongten001/wpcap-for-delphi/README.md

 # wpcap-for-delphi
-The wcap.wrapper Delphi package provides a wrapper for the Windows Capture (WCap) library, which is a low-level packet capture library for Windows.
+The wcap.wrapper Delphi package provides a wrapper for the WinPcap (wpcap) library, which is a low-level packet capture library for Windows.

 The package contains several units including:

-+ **wpcap.Wrapper.pas:**  which wraps the functions of the WCap DLL.
++ **wpcap.Wrapper.pas:**  which wraps the functions of the wpcap DLL.
 + **wpcap.Conts.pas:**   which contains constants used in the library.
 + **wpcap.Types.pas:**    which contains structures used by the library.
 + **wpcap.Protocol.pas:** which contains functions for managing protocols.